pubmania/a_diabetics_journal/docs/index.md

 I was diagnosed with Type 2 Diabetes in October'2010.
 Since then I followed all the advice on diet from doctors and health nutritionalists which can mostly be summarised thus:

-!!! danger inline "Popular yet incorrect advice"
+!!! danger "Popular yet incorrect advice"
     * :x: Minimise fat intake
     * :x: Eat healthy unprocessed carbs,
     * :x: Eat small portions but eat frequently.